What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 The Meme Factor

 Part of discussing the broccoli haircut means acknowledging the jokes.
 The style is heavily memed, particularly by millennials and Gen X observers who find it amusing that an entire generation chose to look like a vegetable.
+We collected the best of it in our broccoli haircut meme roundup if you want the full lore.

 Common jokes include: